Studio Closed Dec 23rd - Sun Jan 7th

-This class is specifically for Dancers with Special Needs from ages 3 to 7 years old.
+This class is specifically for 5 to 10 years old.
 They will learn to follow instruction as well as lead activities.
 In this class, we work on rhythmical and coordination skills, while providing an introduction to Ballet, Tap, Tumbling, and creative dance This Class is a NON- Performing Class

 The goals of the competition class are to work on mastering the technique, musicality, dance ability and team work needed to perform at a competition and other venues.
 This class is a great way to improve your strength, flexibility, endurance, self-confidence and coordination.
 It is compulsory to be taking a Ballet or Jazz Class at Dussich Dance Studio to register for this class.
 Fees for competitions are separate from tuition and fundraising will be done during the year to help offset some of the cost.